Leproide/ITFlow-Powershell-add-assets/README.md

 ### License

-This project is licensed under the GPL v2 license
+This script is distributed "as is" under the GPL v2.0 License, WITHOUT WARRANTY OF ANY KIND